 - The hydrodynamic conditions experienced such as tidal movement, wind velocity and wave height

 The silt curtain is not designed to dam the turbid water.
 Instead, it provides a control for the dispersion of the sediment laden water and allows this suspended silt to settle.
-It is widely accepted that the interaction between the water column and silt curtain is a crucial factor in determining the efficiency of the silt curtain.
-It is integral to the silt curtain design that the hydrodynamic loads are understood.
+It is widely accepted that the interaction between the water column and curtain is a crucial factor in determining the efficiency of the silt curtain.
+It is integral to the design that the hydrodynamic loads are understood.
 These loads are the forces applied to the moorings and silt curtain resulting from currents, winds and waves.
 These forces can affect the buoyancy and ballast ratio, optimal skirt depth and choice of moorings and anchors.

 How Do I Install the Silt Curtain?